 Among universities and business schools, projects are often defined highlighting aspects of research projects or educational projects (e.g. case studies, surveys and intelligence).
 However, we have found a more generic approach on the website of the University of Illinois System that supplements the three generic points (see previous section) with, inter alia, the following aspects:

 - creation or modification of a product or service,

 - being temporary with a defined beginning and end, and

 - it can be performed within or across departments and organizations.

 Aspects of Projects Highlighted by Professional Organizations

 Professional organizations tend to bring in aspects relevant to projects in their respective industries.
 Associations with focus on engineering or construction will therefore define projects with slightly different criteria than IT-related organizations or research centers.

 As this article is dedicated to coming up with broadly applicable yet specific definitions, we will refer to the definition developed by the Project Management Institute (PMI).
 You can find a publicly available short definition of projects in the context of project management on the PMI website.
-However, the following points are stemming from PMI’s Project Management Body of Knowledge (PMBOK, 6th edition, p.
-4 – 9) which is PMI’s publication on common project management good practices (you can find it on Amazon).
+However, the following points are stemming from PMI’s Project Management Body of Knowledge (PMBOK®, 6th edition, p.
+4 – 9) which is PMI’s publication on common project management good practices.

 The PMBOK sets out the following characteristics in their definition of projects:

 - a project is a “temporary endeavor”,